MLogdberg/mlogdberg.github.io/_posts/2017-09-11-APIManagement-arm-template-creator.md

 ```

 ### Upcoming
 So is this all done?
-No there are more work to come and here are some todos:
+No there are more work to come and here are some of my Todo's in this project:

 * Automated support for all Azure Resources.
 * Operations Schema support.